bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 It includes the following
 - Goods and services produced legally in the country
 - Final good
-    - For example, a car the is sold to a consumer not intermediate goods such car engines or other body parts
+    - For example, a car that is sold to a consumer not the intermediate goods such car engines or other body parts
-- Year $X$ GDP only includes value procuded in year $X$ and not the value produced in year prior, regardless of when the good was consumed.
+- Year $X$ GDP only includes value procuded in year $X$ and not the value produced in the prior years, regardless of when the good was consumed.
 - Tangible goods (like food, mountain bikes, beer) and intangible service (dry cleaning, concerts, haircuts)

 GDP excludes
-- Goods and services produced illegally or at home in the country
+- Goods and services produced at home or illegally
 - Intermediate goods
     - These are not incldued to avoid double counting.
-For example if you inlude both the final car and the car engines, you end up counting this value twice
+For example if you include both the final car and the car engines, you end up counting this value twice
 - Value of goods produced in other year
 - Goods that produced in another country but not imported

-In short, GDP includes value the goverment can $accurately$ measure $within$ the $entire$ country in a $given$ $time$.
+** In short, GDP includes value the goverment can $accurately$ measure $within$ the $entire$ country in a $given$ $time$. **

 ###
 The formula of GPD is